shinwookim/SP2023-Notes/1550/00 Introduction to Operating Systems.md

 > At its basics, an operating system manages resources and abstracts details.

 This definition alone does not reveal much about what an OS is.
-Throughout this term, we will look at more definitions to supplement it and get a better understnading of what an OS is.
+Throughout this term, we will look at more definitions to supplement it and get a better understanding of what an OS is.

 ## What is a resource?
 Resources are anything that we have a finite amount of.
-More specifically, they must be *reasonably constrained* since everything in the real world is technicaly finite.
+More specifically, they must be *reasonably constrained* since everything in the real world is technically finite.

 ### CPU Time
 For instance, **CPU Time** is a common resource in a computer.
 Even the fastest processors can only do so much work per unit time.
 We cannot run any more processes without adding more of it (e.g., more cores).

 ### Memory
-Another common resouce in a computer is **Memory**.
+Another common resource in a computer is **Memory**.
 Recall the **Von Neumann architecture** in which both processes (code) and data lives in memory.
 In this architecture, the processor must fetch programs from memory and work on data that lives in memory/registers; the processor cannot execute code or modify data directly from the disk.
 Here, everything the processes does is an instruction drawn from memory/register.

 Note that in the Von Neumann architecture, the code can also be considered to be data (as both lives on the RAM).
 As a consequence, it is *possible* to run a program which modifies itself (although it is highly discouraged).
-In comparision, the Harvard architecture has two memories (one for data and one for code).
+In comparison, the Harvard architecture has two memories (one for data and one for code).

 *Technically* with modern systems, we can argue that they can change between the architectures depending on what the focus is (as generally modern systems have a split L1 cache)/

 ### I/O Devices
 **Input/Output devices** are another type of a resource.
 All the data that is not stored in memory is stored in I/O devices (disks, file systems).
-I/O devices generally have information we want to consume, or receieve information we produce.
+I/O devices generally have information we want to consume, or receive information we produce.

 ### Security
 Although not a typical resource, **security** focuses on the **management** of the other resources.
 Since the operating system manages the resources, it is a great place to implement security (E.g., access control).
 Often, this raises the question of *could you do X?* and *should you do X?*. and *security* vs *availability*.